Widgets allow you to create encapsulated micro frontends for your sites and applications.

 If you have a token provided by Modyo, the same command can be used to pull any of our premium widgets from our Widget Library.:

-USAGE $ modyo-cli get NAME [DIRECTORY] ARGUMENTS NAME The name of the widget DIRECTORY Name of directory to init OPTIONS -f, --force Override folder if exist -h, --help Output usage information -x, --no-install Don't install packages EXAMPLE $ modyo-cli get name [directory]
+USAGE $ modyo-cli get NAME [DIRECTORY] ARGUMENTS NAME The name of the widget DIRECTORY Name of directory to init OPTIONS -f, --force Override folder if exist -h, --help Output usage information -o, --organization [default: modyo] Github organization -x, --no-install Don't install packages EXAMPLE $ modyo-cli get name [directory]

-EXAMPLE $ modyo-cli get modyo-widgets-template-vue [DIRECTORY] #to initialize a widget $ modyo-cli get modyo-widgets-project-vue [DIRECTORY] #to initialize a base project library
+EJEMPLOS $ modyo-cli get modyo-widgets-template-vue [DIRECTORY] #to initialize a widget

 From this command and on you can continue using the widget like any other vue-cli widget.